nishkarsh25/JavaScript-5Branch-5BeginnerProjects/README.md

 - **Tailwind CSS Team:** For developing Tailwind CSS, a versatile CSS framework that simplifies web development and enhances user interfaces.

-- **Open Source Community:** For fostering collaboration, innovation, and the sharing of knowledge, which enriches projects like MySignatureApp and makes them accessible to all.
+- **Open Source Community:** For fostering collaboration, innovation, and the sharing of knowledge, which enriches projects like MyCalculatorApp and makes them accessible to all.

 ## Credits